Meet the Doctors

 Terence J. Philbin, M.D.

-Dr. Terence Philbin was born in Pittsburgh and raised in the Elliott area of the city.
+Dr. Terence Philbin was born and raised in Pittsburgh.
 He graduated in 1977 from the University of Notre Dame with his bachelor's degree in Biology.
 He then went on to attend the Delnoreste School of Mexico.
 Dr. Philbin received his Doctorate of Medicine in 1983 from the Loyola Stritch School of Medicine, Chicago, Illinois.
 Dr. Philbin completed his internship and two year residency at the UPMC Mercy Hospital of Pittsburgh in 1986.
 He sees office patients in Crafton, where he began his solo practice in 1986.
 He has been designated a diplomate of the Amercian Board of Internal Medicine.
 Dr. Philbin provides teaching and training in his involvement with the Internal Medicine Residency Program at UPMC Mercy Hospital of Pittsburgh.
 He is currently the interim chair of the Department of Medicine at UPMC Mercy Hospital.
 He is especially committed to his geriatric patients and cares for patients at the Marian Manor Nursing Home.
 In addition, Dr. Philbin coaches and assists during soccer and basketball seasons.
 Dr. Philbin and his wife, Anne, are "busy" parents to six children.